spring-fever/spring-fever/README.md

 <img width="800" height="400" alt="image" src="https://cdn.discordapp.com/attachments/1357628531089084496/1510715170513485854/IMG_8978.jpg?ex=6a1dd2a4&is=6a1c8124&hm=8e6ee28a41433839a7342658ba298d5d4858e4137f8cb3bd1a814a9c536071ac&" />
 </p>

-<p align="center"> hey im aero or green. seasian 🇵🇭 cismale. i draw by the way
+<p align="center"> hey im aero or green. seasian 🇵🇭 cismale. i draw btw

 <p align="center"> i joke around and talk too much, please let me know if you are uncomfortable and if theres something about me or my personality that you do not like. i will change my behavior accordingly without question. i'd like if you be direct about it too